mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   of Neuromag software was written.

 - The MEG sensor information is now imported from the coil definition file instead of being hardcoded in the software.
-For details, see :ref:`BJECIGEB`.

 - CTF and 4D Neuroimaging sensors are now supported.